MukeshTheAnalyst/business-insights-bi-dashboards/README.md

 - Download the `.pbix` files (coming soon)
 - View screenshots of the dashboards in the `/assets` folder
 - Read business case summaries in the documentation
-- Host these dashboards using Power BI Service for live interaction

 ---